chilipizdrick/wroomer/README.md

 If you find this repository useful or inspiring, good for you, I guess.

-## Planned features
+## Known bugs

-If I have time and motivation, I will implement smooth scrolling and zooming and ~make application cross-platform~ it should be cross-platform.
+- Application can only open images at most 8192 pixels in width OR height (seems to a WebGPU limitation..?)

-# TODOs
+## TODOs

-- [ ] Use `glam` crate instead of homegrown `Vec2f32` type.
+- [x] Use `glam` crate instead of homegrown `Vec2f32` type.
-- [ ] Rewrite unhinged shader code to be 2 shaders + 2 draw calls.
+- [x] Rewrite unhinged shader code to be 2 shaders + 2 draw calls.
-- [ ] Remove dvd logo code or make it more clean.
+- [x] Remove dvd logo code or make it more clean.
-- [ ] Implement image rotation.
+- [x] Implement image rotation (also in fixed steps).
 - [ ] Add github actions for automatic releases.
-- [ ] Add test coverage for critical parts of code.
+- [ ] Implement rendering high pixel count images (more than 8192 in any dimension).